fiberplane/fpd/README.md

 ### Usage with Tilt

-When running the Proxy with Tilt, you can use the `PROVIDERS` environment variable to control which Providers will be configured by Tilt.
+When running the Daemon with Tilt, you can use the `PROVIDERS` environment variable to control which Providers will be configured by Tilt.

 For example: `$ PROVIDERS=prometheus,sentry tilt up`